guidotheelen/prime_numbers/README.md

 * Find numbers between a min and max value
 * Find prime numbers with given prime-gap between min and max value
 * Find list of K-primes between min and max value
+* Find the prime factors of an int
+* Find the factor count of an int
 * Generate a list of n prime numbers from a given start position

 ## Usage